 Although it is feasible to see all of Corricella in a day, you may want to stay overnight to fully relax from the hustle and bustle of the more touristic Italian destinations.
 Because it is so small and sees relatively few tourists, hotels are rare, but we like the small and welcoming Piccolo Bed.
 You’ll enjoy a patio or terrace, and the free WiFi!
 Guests will also enjoy an Italian breakfast.

 Of all the small towns in Italy, Alberobello may be the most aesthetically interesting!
 While Positano and Corricella are known for their colorful homes, Alberobello is known for its trulli: white-tipped, cone-shaped buildings that number in the thousands in Alberobello.
 In fact, and this Italian town as a whole, have been named a UNESCO World Heritage Site.
 Although the trulli were originally built as dwellings, today they more often take on the form of souvenir shops.
 Alberobello is located in the southern Italian region of Puglia.

 What to See in Alberobello

 What to see in Alberobello?
-Well, trulli, of course.
-And there is no better place to see trulli than the Rione Monti quarter, which is home to over 1,000 trulli.
-Wander the streets, taking phorographs of these odd yet photogenic buildings.
-It is in the Rione Monti quarter that you will find the Chiesa di Sant’Antonio, a twentieth century trullo church.
-Further away, but worth the visit, is Trullo Sovrano, a unique two-story trullo.
-Due to the growing tourist interest in Alberobello, you will want to time your visit well – we suggest going in the off season, and venturing out in the early hours to see the town.
+Well, Trulli, of course.
+And there is no better place to see Trulli than the Rione Monti quarter, which has over 1,000 Trulli structures.
+Wander the streets, taking photographs of these odd yet photogenic buildings.
+It is in the Rione Monti quarter that you will find the Chiesa di Sant’Antonio, a twentieth-century Trullo church.
+Further away, but worth the visit, is Trullo Sovrano, a unique two-story Trullo.
+Due to the growing tourist interest in Alberobello, you will want to time your visit well – we suggest going in the offseason, and venturing out in the early hours to see the town.